cactuswiththoughts/UnsupASRTheory/README.md

-# Experiment code for a theory of unsupervised speech recognition
+# Experiment Code for a Theory of Unsupervised Speech Recognition
 <div align="middle"><img src="image/asr_u_arch.drawio.png" width="600"/></div>
 This repository contains the source code for the paper "A Theory of Unsupervised Speech Recognition".